Title illustration Title illustration

 2. press V to add an arrowhead to the end and

-3. press V again to add an arrowhead to the start.
+3. optionalpress V again to add an arrowhead to the start as well.

 1. Draw or select one or more outlines,

-2. press F to fill it with a hatching,
+2. press F to fill it with hatching,

-3. press F again to fill it with the background color,
+3. optionalpress F again to fill it translucently,

-4. press F again to fill it with the foreground color and
+4. optionalpress F again to fill it opaquely and

-5. delete the strokes that are no longer needed.
+5. optionaldelete the strokes that are no longer needed.

 Select

-Selected points and strokes are identified by a border and areas by hatching.
+You can recognize selected nodes and strokes by a border, and areas by a hatching.

 Automatic selection

-Automatic selection can be used to style these objects directly after drawing them.
+You can use the automatic selection to style the objects directly after drawing them.

 Select none